grazianomarallo/Thesis/README.md

 ## Building Project

 The project can be build and then tested after AFL and IWD are properly installed.
-Run the bash script "initialise.sh" in order to clone AFL and also build it.
+Run the bash script "initialise.sh" in order to clone AFL and configure it.
-By running the script iwd will be initialised and built automatically.
+The script automatically build all the source code inside the "iwd-gm" folder.
+(N.B. : while compiling and instrumenting the code, since the harness code implemented modified the assertions, the code generate one error that make freeze the compilation.
+Press any key to make it continue and complete the compilation.
+One test, the one cited above, will fail.
+Don't care about it.)
 Run the following command:

 ```bash